Competition

 the Authority authorised in writing by the Authority to do so may enter any

-premises where the officer or agent reasonably believes there is kept information
+premises where the officer or agent reasonably believes there is kept relevant

 (3) Premises occupied by a